rohitjha20iitk/Placements/OS.md

 55) Waiting time: TAT - BT
 56) Response time: time difference between first response and arrival time
 57) Goal of cpu scheduling: to maximise cpu utilisation, throughput of system and to minimise avg WT, TAT, RT.
-58) Convoy effect: In FCFS, if 1st process is CPU bound followed by many I/O bound processes, then it will have major effect on avg WT of process.
+58) Convoy effect: In FCFS, if 1st process is CPU bound (large BT) followed by many I/O bound processes (small BT), then it will have major effect on avg WT of process because small process will have to wait for larger duration.
-59) hihi
+59) In RR, if time quantum is less then no of context switches will increase and response time will be less.
+60) In RR, if time quantum is more then no of context switches will decrease and response time will be more.
+61) In RR, if time quantum is more than all BT, it behaves like FCFS.
+62)